 1996's Eraser marks the end of the classic Schwarzenegger period that began in 1985 with Commando.
 While it's not the last time he would make this kind of big, expensive action movie, it is the last time the classical spirit of his early work (that's right, fight me) is captured in any real way.
 The writing was on the wall, and even Schwarzenegger could see it; the very next year, he began experimenting with the kinds of movies he would make.
-His appearance as Mr. Freeze in 1997's Batman & Robin (learn it well, for it is the chilling sound of your doom) marks the first time since breaking out in the early '80s that Schwarzenegger was part of a bigger machine no the machine himself.
+His appearance as Mr. Freeze in 1997's Batman & Robin (learn it well, for it is the chilling sound of your doom) marks the first time since breaking out in the early '80s that Schwarzenegger was part of a bigger machine and not the machine himself.
 The cinematic landscape had completely changed by the late '90s, leaving little room for the kinds of action stars of just 5-10 years earlier -- the kind that Schwarzenegger himself helped usher in.
 He started to work in established genres like horror and sci-fi, and while he had made genre movies before, it always felt like the genre had come to him.
 By 1999/2000, it was the other way around: he was making movies where the genre was the star, not him.
 Varied in quality as these later-period movies may be, it was all too little, too late.
 It's hard to get worked up about a Schwarzenegger-does-horror vehicle like End of Days the same year that The Matrix was released.
 The game had changed.

 A Nightmare on Elm Street 3: Dream Warriors and 1988's remake of The Blob [#blub]), it is very, very excessive.
 While Schwarzenegger was just starting to fall down the ladder, Chuck Russell was on his way up: his 1994 Jim Carrey comedy The Mask was a colossal hit, and Eraser finds him cashing in that clout to make a $100M big studio blockbuster for the first (and pretty much only) time.
 He's a guy who loves genre movies, having gotten his start in that world, and his best movies all lean really hard into those aspects of whatever genre he's working.
 When it's The Blob, he's going to go really hard at the effects and bring some of the goriest, gnarliest, and coolest stuff we saw on screen in the '80s.
 When it's Dream Warriors, he's going to work overtime to create bigger, more imaginative nightmares than had yet been seen in an Elm Street movie.
 When he's making star vehicles like The Mask or The Scorpion King, he's going to make movie stars of his lead actors while still servicing the genre aspects of those respective films.